 Clicky

-The biggest mistake you can make is going too fast or playing with the throttle.
+The worst mistake you can make is moving too quickly or trying to play with the throttle excessively.

 Shut Off the Engine